samanthanas/NFTTime/README.md

 ## Modeling

-For each collection I run an auto-arima grid search to find the best parameters.
-We created a function to store the optimal parameters from the gridsearch, and another function that inputs our gridsearch variables into our model ready to make predictions.
+For each collection I run an auto-ARIMA grid search to find the best parameters.
+I created a function to store the optimal parameters from the gridsearch, and another function that inputs our gridsearch variables into our model ready to make predictions.
+To jump over to the main project notebook and see the gridsearch in action, [click here!](nft_price_predictions.ipynb#jump_grid).

 ## Results